Skip Internal Navigation

 Biomarker/Analytical Development: Limit of Detection (LOD) and Measurement Error (ME)

 The use of biomarkers has been, and will continue to be, an integral part of epidemiological research, making substantial contributions to our understanding of disease pathways and processes.
 New and emerging biomarkers are integral to this continued understanding.
 The laboratory and measurement processes behind these biomarkers often provide researchers with a less than true measurement of the intended biomarker.
-Reasons for this measurement error include intra-individual variability and instrument sensitivity among others.
-Acknowledging, evaluating, and adjusting for these errors is crucial for the correct assessment of individual, as well as population risk, as measurement error affects almost all biomarker measurement.
+Reasons for this ME include intra-individual variability and instrument sensitivity among others.
+Acknowledging, evaluating, and adjusting for these errors is crucial for the correct assessment of individual, as well as population risk, as ME affects almost all biomarker measurement.

 Enrique F. Schisterman, Ph.D. & Neil Perkins, Ph.D.